malishav/OSCOAP/draft-selander-ace-object-security-05.md

     * As the IV is generated from the padded Sequence Number and a previously agreed upon static IV  it is not required to send the whole IV in the message.

-* The Ciphertext, excluding the Tag, is the encryption of the payload and the encrypted options {{coap-headers-and-options}}, which are present in the unprotected CoAP message.
+* The Cipher Text, excluding the Tag, is the encryption of the payload and the encrypted options {{coap-headers-and-options}}, which are present in the unprotected CoAP message.

 * The size of the Tag depends on the Algorithm.
 For the OSCOAP mandatory algorithm AES-CCM-64-64-128, the Tag is 8 bytes.